• Skip to primary navigation

 • Place in refrigerator to chill for 3 hours or more.
 At some point, toast the extra coconut (see note at bottom)

 • When the pie has chilled, prepare whipped cream topping.
 In a large bowl, beat cream until soft peaks form.
-Add the powdered sugar and vanilla beat until peaks are stiff.
+Add the powdered sugar (start with 3 tablespoons and increase to taste) and vanilla beat until peaks are stiff.
 Spread over top of pie.
 Sprinkle with toasted, cooled coconut.

 • To toast coconut, lay it on a cookie sheet and bake at 375 degrees for about 5 minutes or until edges turn brown.
 Stir every 2 minutes or so.